Paint - Delta Ceramcoat:

 Scraps of material

-Using Patterns A and B, cut santa and his hands out of wood - 1/4" wood if possible for the hands.
-You will need to tape pattern pieces A and B together where indicated.
-Transfer the pattern lines to the wood.
+Using Templates A and B, cut santa and his hands out of wood - 1/4" wood if possible for the hands.
+You will need to tape template pieces A and B together where indicated.
+Transfer the template lines to the wood.
 Paint the hands black.
 Paint santa Maroon, Lt Ivory or White and Med.
 Flesh where indicated.
 Paint the wood button with Med.
 Flesh.
 Spackle (using old toothbrush) with watered down Lt Ivory paint. lightly apply stain on all surfaces including the button.